 This guide will show you:

-- A dental assistant resume sample better than most.
+- A dental assistant resume that will land you interviews.

 - How to make a good dental assistant job description for resumes.

-- How to write a resume for dental assistant jobs that shines like a polished smile.
+- How to write a objective for dental assistant resume that shines like a polished smile.

-- Why you can’t just list dental assistant skills (and what to do instead).
+- Why you can’t just list dental assistant resume skills (and what to do instead).

-Dental Assistant Resume Sample You Can Copy and Use
+Dental Assistant Resume Example You Can Copy and Use

 Passionate dental assistant with 4+ years experience, seeking to provide excellent preparation and documentation through skills in 4-handed dentistry and X-Ray operation.
 At Oakland Dental Spa, maintained 99% positive patient rating for 2 years.